TalusBio/cookiecutter-data-science/README.md

 Notebook packages like the Jupyter notebook and other literate programming tools are very effective for exploratory data analysis.
 However, these tools can be less effective for reproducing an analysis.
-When we use notebooks in our work, we often subdivide the notebooks folder.
-For example, `notebooks/exploratory` contains initial explorations, whereas `notebooks/reports` is more polished work that can be exported as html to the reports directory.

 Since notebooks are challenging objects for source control (e.g., diffs of the json are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
-There are two steps we recommend for using notebooks effectively:
+There are three steps we recommend for using notebooks effectively:

 - Follow a naming convention that shows the owner and the order the analysis was done in.
-We recommend the format `<step>-<ghuser>-<description>.ipynb` (e.g., `0.3-bull-visualize-distributions.ipynb`).
+We recommend the format `<step>_<ghuser>_<description>.ipynb` (e.g., `0.3_wfondrie_visualize-distributions.ipynb`).

 - Refactor the good parts.
 Don't write code to do the same task in multiple notebooks.
 If it's a data preprocessing task, put it in the pipeline at `src/data/make_dataset.py` and load data from data/interim.
 If it's useful utility code, refactor it to `src`.

+- We like to use subdirectories to divide different types of analyses, particularly for projects that take place over longer periods of time.
+We recommend the format `<date>_<ghuser>_<description>` for these directories (e.g., `2021-07-08_wfondrie_exporatory-analyses`).

 ### Data analysis is non-linear

 We try many things that work and even more that don't.
 Additionally, we often have long running tasks that don't need to run again unless their dependencies change.
-We can think of the tasks in a data analysis as a directed acyclic graph (DAG), where each task has some defined set of dependencies and an output which other tasks may depend on.
+Thus, we can think of the tasks in a data analysis as a directed acyclic graph (DAG), where each task has some defined set of dependencies and an output which other tasks may depend on.

 So how can we make the final analysis reproducible?
 We like to use GNU `make`.
 The `make` utility is common on MacOS and Linux systems and describes the